kamranayub/remark-typedoc-symbol-links/README.md

 The `peerDependencies` is kept up-to-date with what version of TypeDoc is supported.
 Each minor version tends to contain some breaking changes that affect this parsing.

+### Note: npm 7 and peer dependencies

+If you have a version of Typedoc installed on your project that _does not_ satisfy the peer dependency range above, npm 7 **will install the latest version of TypeDoc that satisfies the peer dependency** which means you may have a mismatch in behavior.
+The symbol links plugin will use its _local_ Typedoc version instead of your project's version.

 ## Install

 Install via `npm` or `yarn`: